 - turning out of the toes and foot

 As PTTD progresses, the location of the pain may change.
 This is because, as the problem progresses, your foot flattens and your heel bone shifts.
 Pain may now be felt around the outside of your ankle and foot.
-The changes to the posterior tibial tendon can cause arthritis in your foot and, sometimes, your ankle.
+The changes to the posterior tibial tendon can cause arthritis in your foot and ankle.

 Your doctor will begin by examining your foot.
-He or she may look for swelling along the posterior tibial tendon.
-Your doctor will also test your range of motion by moving your foot from side to side and up and down.
+They may look for swelling along the posterior tibial tendon.
+Your doctor will also test your range of motion by moving your foot side to side and up and down.
 PTTD can cause problems with side-to-side range of motion, as well as issues with moving the toes toward the shinbone.

 Your doctor will also look at the shape of your foot.
-He or she will look for a collapsed arch and a heel that has shifted outward.
-Your doctor may also look to see how many toes can be seen from behind your heel when you’re standing.
-Normally only the fifth toe and half of the fourth toe are visible from this angle.
-In PTTD, however, more than the fourth and fifth toes can be seen—sometimes even all the toes are visible.
+They’ll look for a collapsed arch and a heel that has shifted outward.
+Your doctor may also check how many toes they can see from behind your heel when you’re standing.
+Normally, only the fifth toe and half of the fourth toe are visible from this angle.
+In PTTD, they can see more than the fourth and fifth toes.
+Sometimes even all the toes are visible.

-You may also be asked to stand on the leg that is bothering you and to try to stand up on your tiptoes.
-Usually, an individual with PTTD will not be able to do this.
+You may also need to stand on the leg that’s bothering you and to try to stand up on your tiptoes.
+Usually, an individual with PTTD won’t be able to do this.

-Most doctors are able to diagnose problems with the posterior tibial tendon by examining the foot, but your doctor may also order some imaging tests to confirm the diagnosis and rule out other conditions.
-X-rays or computed tomography (CT) scans may be ordered if the doctor suspects arthritis in the foot or ankle.
-Magnetic resonance imaging (MRI) and ultrasound scans can be ordered to confirm PTTD.
+Most doctors can diagnose problems with the posterior tibial tendon by examining the foot, but your doctor may also order some imaging tests to confirm the diagnosis and rule out other conditions.
+Your doctor may order X-rays or CT scans if they think you have arthritis in the foot or ankle.
+MRI and ultrasound scans can confirm PTTD.

-Most cases of PTTD can be treated without surgery.
+Most cases of PTTD are treatable without surgery.

 Reducing Swelling and Pain

-Initial treatment is designed to help reduce pain and swelling, as well as allow the tendon to heel.
-Applying ice to the sore area, as well as taking nonsteroidal anti-inflammatory medications (NSAIDs), can help reduce swelling and pain.
+Initial treatment helps reduce pain and swelling and allows your tendon to heel.
+Applying ice to the sore area and taking nonsteroidal anti-inflammatory medications (NSAIDs) can help reduce swelling and pain.
 Your doctor will also advise you to rest and avoid activities that cause pain, such as running and other high-impact activities.

 Depending on the severity of your PTTD, your doctor may suggest some form of support for your foot and ankle.
-An ankle brace may be recommended to help take tension off the tendon and allow it to heal more quickly.
-This may be used for mild to moderate PTTD, or PTTD occurring with arthritis.
+An ankle brace can help take tension off the tendon and allow it to heal more quickly.
+This is helpful for mild to moderate PTTD or PTTD that occurs with arthritis.

-Custom orthotics may also be suggested to help support the foot and restore the normal foot position.
-Orthotics can be used for mild to severe PTTD.
+Custom orthotics help support the foot and restore the normal foot position.
+Orthotics are helpful for mild to severe PTTD.
 If the injury to your posterior tibial tendon is severe, your foot and ankle may require immobilization using a short walking boot.
-This is usually worn for six to eight weeks and allows the tendon to get the rest that is sometimes necessary for healing.
-However, this can also cause muscle atrophy or weakening of the muscles, so it is only used in severe cases.
+Individuals usually wear this for six to eight weeks.
+It allows the tendon to get the rest that’s sometimes necessary for healing.
+However, this can also cause muscle atrophy or weakening of the muscles, so doctors only recommend it for severe cases.

-Surgery may be required if the PTTD is severe and other treatments have not been successful.
-There are a number of different surgical options, depending on your symptoms and extent of injury.
-If you are having trouble moving the ankle, a surgical procedure that helps lengthen the calf muscle may be an option.
+Surgery may be necessary if the PTTD is severe and other treatments haven’t been successful.
+There are different surgical options, depending on your symptoms and the extent of your injury.
+If you’re having trouble moving your ankle, a surgical procedure that helps lengthen the calf muscle may be an option.
 Other options include surgeries that remove damaged areas from the tendon or replace the posterior tibial tendon with another tendon from the body.
-In more serious cases of PTTD, surgery that cuts and moves the bones (osteotomy) or surgery that fuses joints together may be necessary to correct a flat foot.
+In more serious cases of PTTD, surgery that cuts and moves the bones called an osteotomy or surgery that fuses joints together may be necessary to correct a flatfoot.